MCNazarov/rsschool-cv/cv.md

 ## BRIEIFLY ABOUT MYSELF

+I have experience in creating automated systems.
+But  I don't have a lot of experience in programming.

-As an architect of automated systems (software systems) in a secure design with over 10 years’ experience, I have worked within the manufacturing, software systems and automated systems protection information.
-I am highly qualified and skilled in building difficult systems processing information, protection information in automated systems.
+I have worked within the manufacturing, software systems and automated systems protection information more 5 years.

+My target - new knowledge.
+I like to create digital systems.
+I want to become a full-stack developer.

 ## HARD SKILLS

 * Linux, Windows, Astra Linux(SE), Ubuntu;
-* Network Security, Protection of information.
-(SIEM, DLP, IRP), CISCO;
+* Network Security, Protection of information, (SIEM, DLP, IRP), CISCO;
 * VPN, HTTP/HTTPS, SSH, ALD, PKI, NFS/Samba;
 * Docker, yandex.cloud;
 * VirtualBox, hyper-v , QEMU/KVM, PROXMOX;